-Champagne vinegar is thought to be slightly more mild in flavor than other white wine vinegars, making it perfect for cooking, and for salad dressings like this one!
+Champagne vinegar is thought to be slightly more mild in flavor than other white wine vinegar, making it perfect for cooking, and for salad dressings like this one!

-During the fermentation process used for making vinegar, bacteria eats up most of the alcohol originally found in wine.
+Is there alcohol in champagne vinaigrette?
+Bacteria eats up most of the alcohol originally found in wine during the fermentation process for making vinegar.
 As a result, very little alcohol is left in the final product.
 (The trace ethanol found in vinegar typically comes in at under 2%, which is considered negligible by most standards.)